-- In the Spooky Month fanfic I love you, Roy is a transgender boy that plans to come out to his friends; incidentally on the same day, Ross plans to ask him to be his girlfriend.
+- In the Spooky Month fanfic I love you, Roy is a transgender boy who plans to come out to his friends; incidentally, on the same day, Ross plans to ask him to be his girlfriend.
 Ross gets it out first and Roy breaks down, thinking Ross will just pretend this never happened and continue treating him as a girl, only for Ross to ask Roy to be his boyfriend instead, saying he loves him for him, not his gender.

 - In Total Trauma, Sierra dumps Cody because she wants to have a child naturally, but since Cody is a trans man, he can't get her pregnant.
 It's also heavily implied that Sierra saw Cody as a child because of his lack of a traditionally masculine appearance.